MartiZu/MartiZu/README.md

 - 🔭 I worked with my team on a 4 weeks long [project](https://land-logic-app-frontend.vercel.app/).
 We worked with stakeholder from a large financial institution.
 The team was asked to work on building a mortgage application providing user focused solutions for 2 groups of users: a new buyer and somone looking to remortgage.
   - You can find the repo [here]( https://github.com/MartiZu/LendLogic-app).

-- 🔭 After the end of the group project, I decided to continue working on some features implementing a remortgage user timeline, as well as a game/quiz with learning scope for both our user's groups.
+- 🔭 After the end of the group project, I decided to continue working on a separate [folder](https://lend-logic-app-extension.vercel.app/) to continue working on some features that I wanted to add to the app, but we did not have time to compelte in the time we had.
+I worked on implementing a remortgage user timeline, as well as a game/quiz with learning scope for both our user's groups.
   - You can find the repo [here](https://github.com/MartiZu/LendLogic-app-extension).

 - 👯 I’m also working on my Travel Diary [App](https://travelapp-frontend.vercel.app/) and currently working on rebuilding the UI using Next.js, moving away from vanilla JavaScript.
 This project is unfinished as I was currently focusing on the final project of the bootcamp.